MikeDev75015/mongodb-dynamic-api/README/authorization.md

 The register route is now well protected and only an admin user can create new users.

 ## Articles
+#### Ability predicate: `(article: Article, user: User) => boolean;`

 We are going to add a new content `Article` and protect the get one, update and delete routes with ability predicates.
+<br>We will also add custom DTOs:
+- to the `CreateOne` route to define the fields required to create an article.
+- to the `UpdateOne` route to remove the possibility to update the `authorId` field when editing an article.

 **Configuration**